 - What can I do to validate that emotion, to make it okay to allow myself to feel some of it, a little at a time?

 - What would it be like to be less numb?
 What am I afraid would happen?

-Don’t hesitate to reach out to a mental health professional if the numbness occurs frequently, or if you’re having episodes of numbness that last for days or weeks at a time.
-A licensed professional therapist can help you determine what the underlying cause of your numbness is and get you back to feeling a range of emotions again.
+Don’t hesitate to reach out to a mental health professional if you’re frequently feeling numb or having episodes of numbness that last for days or weeks (or longer) at a time.
+A licensed online therapist can help you determine the underlying cause of your numbness and get you back to feeling a range of emotions again.